-Exhibit 5 shows benchmark percentages for all first through third grade students who were tested in the beginning and end of SY 2021, grouped by whether the student was provided with a reading intervention during the year.
-Reading interventions are targeted at "at-risk" students, including students who do not meet reading benchmarks in the beginning and middle of year.
-Among students who did not receive a reading intervention during the school year, 77% met the beginning of year benchmarks and 80% met the end of year benchmarks.
-Among students who received a reading intervention, 24% met the beginning of year benchmarks and 33% met the end of year benchmarks.
+Exhibit 5 shows benchmark percentages for all first through third grade students who were assessed in the beginning and end of SY 2022, grouped by whether the student was provided with a reading intervention during the year.
+Reading interventions are targeted at students who are "at-risk", including students who do not meet reading benchmarks in the beginning and middle of year.
+Among students who did not receive a reading intervention during the school year, 88% met the beginning of year benchmarks and 90% met the end of year benchmarks.
+Among students who received a reading intervention, 40% met the beginning of year benchmarks and 43% met the end of year benchmarks.